-The game is a learning tool to provide the opportunity to increases awareness about different sorts of unintentional biases along with techniques for overcoming them and addressing them in other people.
+The game is a learning tool to provide the opportunity to increase awareness about different sorts of biases and micro-aggressions along with techniques for overcoming them and addressing them in other people.

-Psychologists at Harvard, the University of Virginia and the University of Washington have created a range of Implicit Association Tests (IATs), to measure unconscious bias.
+Psychologists created a range of Implicit Association Tests (IATs), to measure unconscious bias.

 Professor Shirley Anne Tate | Whiteliness and institutional racism: Hiding behind unconscious bias